Vermont Hummingbird Migration: 3 Awesome Travelers

 When Do Vermont Hummingbirds Leave the State?

-Vermont hummingbirds begin leaving the state as early as the end of September and by October they have migrated to their over-wintering areas in Mexico and Central America.
+According to the Vermont Fish & Wildlife Department (VFWD), during fall migration, Vermont hummingbirds have left the state by the end of September and have migrated to their over-wintering areas in Mexico and Central America.

 No hummingbirds live in Vermont year-round.